Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  ## General requirements
    ### Industry Compliance
    1. The packaging formats MUST correspond to either MPEG DASH [[!MPEGDASH]] or HTTP Live Streaming [[!RFC8216]].
+   2. Both the Publishing and Receiving Entities MUST follow the generic requirements outlined in {#general}.
+   3. The Publishing Entity MUST support the use of fully qualified domain names to identify the receiving entity, in addition to an IPv4 or IPv6 address. (this should probably be a higher level generic requirement)
+   4. Both the Publishing and Receiving Entities MUST support IPv4 and IPv6 transport. (this should probably be a higher level generic requirement)

    ### HTTP connections
-   1. Manifests and segments MUST be uploaded via individual HTTP PUT or POST operations.
+   1. Manifests and segments MUST be uploaded via individual HTTP PUT or POST operations using fully defined paths (no relative pathing).
    2. This specification does not imply any functional differentation between a PUT or a POST operation.
 Either may be used to supply content to the receiving entity.
+   3. Segments, Caption Files, etc. that fall outside the manifest SHOULD be removed by the publisher via an HTTP DELETE operation.
+A DELETE request should support
+   3.1. deleting an empty folder
+   3.2. deleting the corresponding folder if the last file in the folder is deleted and it is not a root folder but not necessarily recursively deleting empty folders
-   2. Persistent connections SHOULD be used.
+   4. Persistent TCP connections SHOULD be used.
-   4. Parallel connections SHOULD be used to upload content that is being concurrently generated, for example, segments from different bitrates.
+   5. Parallel connections SHOULD be used to upload content that is being concurrently generated, for example, segments from different bitrates.
-   5. For low latency applications, in which the start of the segment is uploaded prior to the segment being complete, HTTP 1.1 Chunked transfer encoding SHOULD be used.
+   6. For low latency applications, in which the start of the segment is uploaded prior to the segment being complete, HTTP 1.1 Chunked transfer encoding SHOULD be used.

    ### Unique segment and manifest naming
    1. All non-manifest objects (video segments, audio segments, init segments and caption segments) MUST carry unique path names.
 This uniqueness applies across all previously uploaded content as well as the current session.
+   2. All objects MUST be contained within a root path assigned to that stream.
-   2. Manifest-like objects (such as m3u8 playlists and mpd manifests) MUST carry paths which are unique to each streaming session.
-One suggested method of achieving this is to introduce the timestamp of the start of the streamign session in to the manifest path.
+   3. Manifest-like objects (such as m3u8 playlists and mpd manifests) MUST carry paths which are unique to each streaming session.
+One suggested method of achieving this is to introduce the timestamp of the start of the streaming session in to the manifest path.
-   2. Objects uploaded with the same path as a prior object will replace the prior object.
+   4. Objects uploaded with the same path as a prior object will replace the prior object.
-   3. Segment file names MUST end with a number which is monotonically increasing.
+   5. Segment file names MUST end with a number which is monotonically increasing.
 This numeric suffix MUST be able to be extracted via a consistent REGEX operation.
-   4. Initialization segments MUST be identified through either using the .init file extension OR having the string "init" in their file name.
+   6. Initialization segments MUST be identified through either using the .init file extension OR having the string "init" in their file name.
 All other manifests and segments which are not initialization segments MUST NOT include the string "init" in their file name.
-   5. All objects being ingested must carry a file extensions and MIME-type.
+   7. All objects being ingested must carry a file extensions and MIME-type.
 The following file extensions and mime-types are the ONLY permissible combinations to be used when ingesting content:

     | File extension| Mime-type|
     | --- | --- |